-A so-called IBNER provision is set up as a part of the RBNS provision in non-life insurance, i.e., a provision for insured events already incurred but not sufficiently reported.
+A so-called IBNER provision is set up as part of the RBNS provision in non-life insurance, i.e., a provision for insured events already incurred but not sufficiently reported.
 The amount of this provision is determined as the difference between the estimated ultimate loss and the following items: insurance benefits already paid, the balance of RBNS and the estimate of IBNR.

 The estimate of so-called ultimate loss is calculated by the triangular method.
 The lines of the triangle represent accident years and the columns of the triangle contain cumulative data about the payment of insurance benefits and changes in RBNS in each subsequent accounting period.
 The triangle data is adjusted for extremely high losses.
 The ultimate loss is determined from data on and over the diagonal by using weighted development coefficients.
+If triangular methods are not suitable, due to concerns about the quality of historical data, especially due to legislative changes or significant uncertainty (for example, the COVID-19 pandemic), another appropriate method is used, such as one based on the frequency and expected level of damage.

 Provision for insurance benefits from insured events, incurred but not reported as at the balance sheet date (IBNR), is set up on the basis of the estimates of insurance benefits from these insurance events.
-The estimate of IBNR is determined by the triangle method from a specially modified triangle of cumulative data about the insured events.
+The estimate of IBNR is determined by the triangular method from a specially modified triangle of cumulative data about the insured events.
 The lines of the triangle represent accident years and the columns of the triangle contain cumulative data about the payments of insurance benefits and changes in RBNS.
 The triangle data is adjusted for extremely high losses.
 The estimated total amount of insurance benefit is determined from data on and over the diagonal by using weighted development coefficients.
 IBNR will then be determined as the final value less the sum of the values on and over the diagonal.